 The Court of Protection1 has jurisdiction where an adult (1) is habitually resident in England and Wales; (2) has property in England and Wales; (3) is present in England or Wales or has property there, if the case is urgent; (4) is present in England and Wales if a temporary protective measure is proposed2.
-In certain circumstances the court may also exercise its functions under the Mental Capacity Act 2005 in relation to a British citizen or where the Lord Chancellor has agreed to a request to take protective measures in relation to a person or that person's property
+In certain circumstances the court may also exercise its functions under the Mental Capacity Act 2005 in relation to a British citizen or where the Lord Chancellor has agreed to a request to take protective measures in relation to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.